-Myocardial uptake of 99mTc-sestamibi in our animals $(1.71\pm0.63 \text{ \% ID/g})$ is comparable to the value of $1.15\pm0.47 \text{ \% ID/g}$ reported by Onoguchi et al. in rats, in a similar experimental setting (Onoguchi et al. 2003).
+Myocardial uptake of ^{99m}Tc-sestamibi in our animals (1.71±0.63 %ID/g) is comparable to the value of 1.15±0.47 %ID/g reported by Onoguchi et al. (2003) in rats studied in a similar experimental setting.
 The higher uptake value in our study may be the result of meticulous calculation of uptake by compensating for potential extravasation during administration (Kyparos et al. 2006).
-The high myocardial uptake is compatible with the high mitochondrial content reported in rat myocardium occupying approximately 36% of the myofiber volume (Page and McCallister 1973).
+The high myocardial uptake is compatible with the high mitochondrial content in rat myocardium occupying approximately 36 % of the myofiber volume (Page and McCallister 1973).

-$^{99m}$ Tc-sestamibi uptake values of EDL, a typical fast-twitch muscle, was found to be only slightly lower that of the soleus, a slow-twitch, fatigue-resistant muscle (0.23 ± 0.13 vs. 0.28 ± 0.16 % ID/g).
-This somehow surprising finding could be potentially related to the very similar mitochondrial volume fractions reported in soleus and EDL rat muscles (8.4% vs. 7.5%, respectively) (van Ekeran et al. 1992).
-A lower mitochondrial volume fraction of 2.2% has been reported for the fast glycolytic (FG) muscle fibers of the rat GA muscle (Stonnington and Engel 1973).
-FG fibers make up 91% and 78% of the weight of the white and mixed rat GA muscle portions, respectively (Armstrong and Phelps 1984).
-This is consistent with the lowest 99mTc-sestamibi uptake found in the GA mixed + white portion of the GA muscle (0.14 ± 0.07 %ID/g).
+^{99m}Tc-sestamibi uptake values in soleus, a slowtwitch, fatigue-resistant muscle was quite close to that of EDL, a typical fast-twitch muscle (0.28±0.16 vs. 0.23±0.13 %ID/g).
+This finding was in agreement with reported mitochondrial volume fractions in soleus and EDL rat muscles, which are also similar (8.4 % and 7.5 %, respectively) (van Ekeran et al. 1992).
+A lower mitochondrial volume fraction of 2.2 % has been reported for the fast glycolytic (FG) muscle fibers of the rat GA muscle (Stonnington and Engel 1973).
+FG fibers make up 91 % and 78 % of the weight of the white and mixed rat GA muscle portions, respectively (Armstrong and Phelps 1984).
+This is consistent with the lowest $^{99\text{m}}$ Tc-sestamibi uptake found in the GA{mixed} + white portion of the GA muscle (0.14±0.07 %ID/g).

 An important issue in tracer distribution studies is the potential effect of the regional blood flow pattern.
-Owing to the high lipophilicity and the resulting easy crossing of cellular membranes, 99mTc-sestamibi is delivered to tissues in proportion to their regional blood flow.
-However, as 99mTc-sestamibi is lacking a "chemical microsphere" behavior, late intracellular retain is dynamically depended on sustained transmembrane potentials.
-Redistribution of 99mTc-sestamibi with high initial uptake which is declining over time has been shown in tissues with rich perfusion, such as the thyroid gland in humans (Santos et al. 2005).
+Owing to the high lipophilicity and the resulting easy crossing of cellular membranes, ^{99m}Tc-sestamibi is delivered to tissues in proportion to their regional blood flow.
+However, as ^{99m}Tc-sestamibi is lacking a "chemical microsphere" behavior, late intracellular retain is dynamically depended on sustained transmembrane potentials.
+Redistribution of ^{99m}Tc-sestamibi with high initial uptake which is declining over time has been shown in tissues with rich perfusion, such as the thyroid gland in humans (Santos et al. 2005).

-In our study 99mTc-sestamibi was administered in anesthetized rats in supine position, thus having their hindlimbs unloaded.
+In our study ^{99m}Tc-sestamibi was administered in anesthetized rats in supine position, thus having their hindlimbs unloaded.
 Depending on muscle functional role, standing position may result in significant blood flow inequalities among muscles.
-Blood flow studies with radioactive microspheres in rats in standing position showed that blood flow in the postural soleus muscle was on average 4.3 - 4.5 times higher than that of the fast EDL muscle (McDonald et al. 1983, Delp et al. 1991).
-In contrast, under hindlimb unweighting conditions, blood flow was very similar in all rat soleus, EDL, GAred, GAmixed + white muscles, namely 8, 8, 8, 7 and 7 ml·min-1·100 g-1, respectively (McDonald et al. 1983).
-The later supports our suggestion that the variation in 99mTc-sestamibi uptake found in different muscles in our study can hardly be attributed to differences in blood flow pattern.
-Concerning myocardium, sustained high myocardial concentration of a freely moving radiotracer against negligible blood pool levels (Onoguchi et al. 2003), could also be explained by strong mitochondrial retention rather than by blood flow pattern.
+Blood flow studies with radioactive microspheres in rats in standing position showed that blood flow in the postural soleus muscle was on average 4.3-4.5 times higher than that of the fast EDL muscle (McDonald et al. 1983, Delp et al. 1991).
+In contrast, under hindlimb unweighting conditions, blood flow was very similar in all rat soleus, EDL, GA{red}, $GA{mixed + white}$ muscles, i.e. 8, 8, 8, 7 and 7 ml/min/100 g, respectively (McDonald et al. 1983).
+The later supports our suggestion that the variation in 99mTc-sestamibi uptake found in different muscles in our study can hardly be attributed to the differences in blood flow pattern.
+Concerning myocardium, sustained high myocardial concentration of a freely moving radiotracer against negligible blood pool levels (Onoguchi et al. 2003), can also be explained by strong mitochondrial retention rather than by blood flow pattern.